 What if we woke up and said “thank you” before anything else—to life for having us, for our bed for being there, for the sun shining through the window, for the people we call our friends?
 Then life might feel new.

 We could walk outside regularly and stop to breathe the air fully.
 We could feel the sun on our skin and look into nature like this whole thing, life, is a million miracles, or one great miracle.

 Gratitude and mindfulness are two habits that make every other habit feel more enriching and alive, less rigid and more changeable.
 They make us feel more powerful as we see life differently through their lens.

 A change of scenery can do wonderful things for our mental health.

-Now, I practice a new habit: when I feel stuck in any way, I wonder how I could see life differently.
+When you feel stuck in a rut, wonder how you could see life differently.

-If I step away from my computer and leave my phone behind, I’m quickly reminded that there’s a great, big world to explore.
-I don’t need to go far to see it.
-Every room in my house offers a different view.
+If you step away from your phone, you might remember there’s a great, big world to explore.
+You don’t need to go far to see it.
+Every room in your house offers a different view.
 Every step along the street is an adventure; the key is to see it like that.

 The key to living differently is to see life differently.

 It’s like we’re secretly waiting for life to hand us a golden ticket that says: “You’re enough now.
 You can enjoy life now.
 All is working out just fine.”